wuzhy1ng/etherscan-spider/README.md

 - Scrapy1.7 or higher version

 ## Set seeds of crawl task
-Crawling transaction data need a seed address or a seed file It's highly recommand you prepared a seed file with `csv` format in `./data` folder Just like this:`./data/seed.csv`:
+Crawling transaction data need a seed address or a seed file, It's highly recommand you prepared a seed file with `csv` format in `./data` folder Just like this:`./data/seed.csv`:
 ```